Code of Ethics

 PART I. Statement of Principles and Rules

-Rule la: Individuals shall not limit the delivery of professional services on any basis that is unjustifiable or irrelevant to the need for the potential benefit from such services.
+Rule 1a: Individuals shall not limit the delivery of professional services on any basis that is unjustifiable or irrelevant to the need for the potential benefit from such services.

-PRINCIPLE 2: Members shall maintain high standards of professional competence in rendering services.
+Members shall maintain the highest standards of professional competence in rendering services.

 Rule 2a: Members shall provide only those professional services for which they are qualified by education and experience.